Restrictions at Household Waste Recycling Centres

 Examples of waste upholstered domestic seating (not a comprehensive list) includes:

-Any damaged parts must be kept contained (any tears must taped up, or the damaged item must be covered in plastic sheeting).
-This will help to minimise the risk of textiles or foam escaping into the environment on transit through to disposal.
+Any damaged parts must be kept contained (any tears must be taped up, or the damaged item must be covered in plastic sheeting).
+This will help to minimise the risk of textiles or foam escaping into the environment while on its way to disposal.

-Any upholstered domestic seating items that you no longer wish to hold can still be passed on to the HWRC refuse agent, provided the item is not damaged (beyond minor repair) and has a fire safety label attached.
+Any upholstered domestic seating items that you would like to dispose of can still be passed on to the HWRC refuse agent, provided the item is not damaged (beyond minor repair) and has a fire safety label attached.

 Ask a member of staff on arrival at the site about where to place the item or if you require any assistance.